DIGNITY FOR ALL STUDENTS ACT (DASA)

 Harassment under DASA is defined as the creation of a hostile environment by:

-¨ Repeated conduct or verbal threats
+- Repeated acts of unwelcome conduct or verbal threats.

 - Intimidation or abuse that unreasonably and substantially interferes with a student’s educational performance, opportunities or benefits, or mental, emotional, or physical well-being.

 - Conduct, verbal threats, intimidation or abuse that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety.

 - These actions are covered whether or not they occur on school grounds, at school functions or through the use of electronic communication.